d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex4/company-code-dac/README.md

 # Create _Company Code_ Data Access Control

 In this exercise we will create a **Data Access Control** and apply it on the data models.
->:mortar_board: **Data Access Control**: Using a Data Access Control in SAP Data Warehouse Cloud, you can control and restrict users' data access on specific part of the data model.
-The Data Access Control acts like a **Lock**, which describes which column will be checked / filtered (e.g. Company Code) during query runtime.
-Once defined, this lock can be attached on your appropriate models and will trigger each time a validation.
-Users is able to see only those data for which he has been granted for, e.g. User ABC is granted with authorization for Company Code 9004.
+>:mortar_board: **Data Access Control**: Data access controls allow you to apply row-level security to your objects.
+When a data access control is applied to a data layer view or a business layer object, any user viewing its data will see only the rows for which they are authorized, based on the specified criteria.
+The Data Access Control acts like a **Lock**.
+Once defined, it can be attached to your appropriate models and will guard your data model from unauthorized access.
+>
+>For more information please see the [SAP Help site](https://help.sap.com/viewer/c8a54ee704e94e15926551293243fd1d/cloud/en-US/a032e51c730147c7a1fcac125b4cfe14.html).